-Our second main result provides an exponential lower bound for the number of iterations of a large class of path-following interior point methods.
-We only require these methods to stay in the so-called "wide" neighborhood of the central path; see section 2 for the definition.
-Remarkable examples of such methods include short- and long-step methods, such as those of Kojima, Mizuno, and Yoshise [KMY89a, KMY89b] and Monteiro and Adler [MA89], as well as predictor-corrector methods, such as those of Mizuno, Todd, and Ye [MTY93] and Vavasis and Ye [VY96].
+Our first main result provides a lower bound for the iteration-complexity of interior point methods which is exponential in the number of variables and constraints.
+This result is based on the assumption that the iterations stay in the so-called wide neighborhood of the central path.
+Relevant examples of such methods include short- and long-step methods, such as those of Kojima, Mizuno, and Yoshise [KMY89a, KMY89b] and Monteiro and Adler [MA89], as well as predictor-corrector methods, such as those of Mizuno, Todd, and Ye [MTY93] and Vavasis and Ye [VY96].
+We refer the reader to section 3 for a thorough discussion.

-Theorem B (see Corollary 31).
-The number of iterations of any primal-dual path-following interior point algorithm with a log-barrier function which iterates in the wide neighborhood of the central path is exponential in r on the linear programs $\mathbf{LW}r(t)$ , provided that t>1 is sufficiently large.
+Theorem A (see Corollary 32).
+The number of iterations of any primal-dual path-following interior point algorithm with a log-barrier function which iterates in the wide neighborhood of the central path is exponential in r on the linear programs $\mathbf{LW}r(t)$, provided that t>1 is sufficiently large.